Immutable Snapshots – One of Git's Core Concepts 🚀

 How Git stores data

-As lightweight file management and immutability is at Git's core, Git doesn't store the actual files inside the commit, but rather references to them.
+As lightweight file management and immutability are at Git's core, Git doesn't store the actual files inside the commit but rather references to them.
 Hence, only new or modified files that get committed are added to the internal database, the rest are just kept as is.
 Let's look at the example from earlier again.

 The diff is what matters!